ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

    # Apply to an open session later:
    edb.configuration.run(cfg)

-   # Or persist to a file for review / source control:
+   # Or persist to a file for review or version control:
    cfg.to_json("my_config.json")

 Session-aware ``get()`` methods